Use Augmented Reality Real Estate Apps. Genesis Augmented Reality

 What is Augmented Reality?

 Augmented reality (AR) is a technology that superimposes computer-generated images on a user's view of the real world, thereby enhancing one's current perception of reality.
-It is used in a variety of industries, including gaming, automotive, retail, and healthcare, education, and more.
-AR has been gaining in popularity in recent years, thanks to advances in software and hardware technologies.
+It is used in a variety of industries, including gaming, automotive, retail, healthcare, education, and more.
+AR is gaining in popularity, thanks to advances in software and hardware technologies.

-One of the most popular examples of AR is Pokemon Go, which allows users to catch virtual creatures that appear in the real world.
-Other examples include Snap chat filters and IKEA Place, an app that allows users to see how furniture would look in their home before making a purchase.
+A popular example which highlights the usefulness of augmented reality in real estate is IKEA Place, an app that allows users to see how furniture would look in their home before making a purchase.
 With the rapid expansion of AR technology, it is likely that we will see even more innovative and exciting uses for it in the years to come.

 What is AR in real estate?

 Augmented Reality is still a new concept for a lot of people, but it is increasingly becoming more popular and accessible.
 For those in the real estate sector, Augmented Reality can be a game-changer.
 It allows potential buyers to get a realistic preview of a property before they even step foot inside it.
-It also allows real estate agents to show multiple properties at once, without having to schedule multiple appointments.
+It also allows real estate agents to showcase a variety of properties at once, without having to schedule multiple appointments.

-Augmented Reality can help with the home buying process by providing crucial information about a property, such as square footage or the number of bedrooms.
-As the technology continues to evolve, it is likely that Augmented Reality will revolutionize the real estate companies even further.
+Augmented Reality can help with the home buying process by providing crucial visual information about a property, such as the visualisation of square footage or number and positions of bedrooms.
+As the technology continues to evolve, it is likely that Augmented Reality will revolutionise the real estate industry even further.

 Benefits of augmented reality for real estate